Prepare for a career in graphic design by learning how to communicate visually.

 - research and analyze content as part of the design process

-- work within the context of the message, the audience, the environment, and the technology
+- work within the context of the message, audience, environment, and technology

-- develop graphic translations such as symbols, books, posters, interactive media
+- develop graphic translations such as symbols, books, posters, and interactive media

 - create art with a purpose

-For the BFA in Graphic Design, you'll take 78 credits in design and related art courses, and 120 credits overall.
+For the BFA in Art + Design: Graphic Design, you'll take 78 credits in design and related art courses, and 120 credits overall.

 - explore classical and contemporary typography